Salesforce is putting an Alexa-like voice assistant in the boardroom

 Salesforce wants to let people do more talking and less typing.
 Last year, the company introduced a voice interface for its customer relationship management software that lets you talk through a variety of common tasks, like updating notes after a client meeting.
-Users who are conscientious about logging their activity “don’t want to go back to their computer,” says Salesforce president Brett Taylor.
+Users who are conscientious about logging their activity “don’t want to go back to their computer,” says Salesforce president Bret Taylor.
 “They might want to do that from their car, from their smart speaker, even a microphone within their car.”

 At today’s Dreamforce mega-convention in San Francisco, Salesforce is unveiling an expansion of its voice platform resembling Amazon’s Alexa in two ways.
 It can run on a range of devices, from smartphones (via a new mobile app) to a variety of smart speakers (including Amazon Echo.
 And it lets users create “skills”—in this case, crafting custom conversations with the software for specific tasks.